Graduate Student Admission Status Types

 Applicants who meet both the graduate admission requirements and those specific to the individual UNF graduate program are eligible to be fully accepted into the program.

 Some programs have an exceptions policy and will provisionally accept applicants who do not meet the graduate admissions requirements.
 These applicants must meet the conditions stipulated by the program administrator of the graduate program in question.
-Such conditions might include, but are not limited to, successfully completing a prescribed series of graduate courses (a “trial” program).
+Such conditions might include, but are not limited to, successfully completing a prescribed series of graduate courses.

-Different programs use provisional admissions in different ways.
+Programs may vary in their use of the provisional admission option.
 Some will provisionally accept applicants who have met graduate admissions requirements but not all of the program specific requirements.
 Other programs will provisionally admit an applicant who has not met all undergraduate prerequisite courses and permit this person to enroll in a limited number of 5000-level courses while working to complete prerequisites.
 Other programs, however, require a provisionally admitted student to fulfill all undergraduate course prerequisites before enrolling in graduate courses.
 Applicants are encouraged to speak to the Program Director of their intended program for specific information.

 A person who does not wish to seek a degree, or who needs to complete undergraduate prerequisite coursework before being eligible to apply to the graduate program of their choice, may apply for post-baccalaureate admission.
 Post-baccalaureate status does not automatically confer the right to take graduate courses.
 The person must receive prior approval and electronic permission from the program director of the graduate program in which he or she wishes to take courses.

-Up to 10 hours of graduate course work taken as a post-baccalaureate student may apply toward the master’s degree once the person has been fully admitted to a graduate program of his or her interest.
+Up to 12 hours of graduate course work taken as a post-baccalaureate student may apply toward the master’s degree once the person has been fully admitted to a graduate program.

 Certificate Program Admission